cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 **Jerry Zhang:** I'm a third year computer engineering major interested in machine learning and software engineering.
 I know Python, C/C++, and Java.
 In my free time I enjoy reading and hanging out with people (doing whatever).

+**Reyner Santonius:** I'm a fourth year computer science major, music minor, interested in software engineering.
+Python and C++ are my go-to languages, but I'm also familiar with Java, C and JavaScript.
+I like to exercise on a regular basis and play music in my free time.

 ---